 There are two basic trails within the park, Red Rocks Overlook and Red Rock Motorway.
-Red Rock Motorway is a wide fire road that starts at the parking lot and progresses up to a T-junction with the Calabasas Peak Motorway.
-The junction is 1.1 miles from the summit and 0.7 miles from Stunt Road.
+Red Rock Motorway is a 1.2-mile long wide fire road that starts at the parking lot and progresses up to a T-junction with the Calabasas Peak Motorway.
+The junction is 1.1 miles from the summit of Calabasas Peak and 0.7 miles from Stunt Road.
 The total distance from the Red Rocks Trailhead to Calabasas Peak is 2.3 miles, and it is 1.9 miles from the Red Rocks Trailhead to Stunt Road.

 A third of a mile from the trailhead along Red Rock Motorway, there is a tall sandstone formation on the left that begs to be explored (and should be).
 Climb above the small caves to gain a sweeping view of Red Rock Canyon.

 Not far beyond the caves comes a junction with the Overlook Trail.
 This unmarked single track breaks off to the right and climbs 325 feet over 3/4 of a mile to more outstanding Red Rock views.
 Those looking to break off trail and do some bouldering, will find good opportunities along the way.